-Equipped with Inverter Technology that delivers a constant stream of cooking power.
+Equipped with inverter technology that delivers a constant stream of cooking power.
 Compact design makes the microwave a great choice in kitchens of all sizes.
 Boasts auto-adjustment capabilities for fast, evenly cooked meals every time.
 Turbo Defrost ensures you won't have to wait long to thaw frozen foods.

 Door is flimsy.
-Error codes sometimes can be tough to resolve.
+Error codes can sometimes be tough to resolve.

-Large microwave takes up lots of counter space.
+Large; takes up lots of counter space.
 Controls can be difficult to use.